About

 4. Remarkably, gender Makes A Difference In The Pervasiveness Of Mental Health Ailments

-According to statistics, it is known that women are more prone to suffer from anxiety, depression, eating and bipolar disorders compared to men.
+According to statistics, women are more prone to have anxiety, depression, eating and bipolar disorders compared to men.
 However, men are more inclined to drug abuse and schizophrenia.
 The trigger for women most of the time could be childbirth, becoming a teenage mom or too much housework.
-Research shows that one in five women undergo mental health problems in the course of pregnancy ( postnatal) or after giving birth(postpartum)
+Research shows that one in five women undergo mental health problems during pregnancy (postnatal) or after giving birth(postpartum)

 5. Amazingly. eating Habits And Diet Affect Mental Health

-It has long been acknowledged that the food we eat has an influence on our mental well-being.
+They have acknowledged long that the food we eat has an influence on our mental well-being.
 On the contrary, there is emerging corroboration that food not only affects health but likewise the primacy of some mental disorders like depression and Alzheimer’s.
-The bacteria in the gut likewise has a bearing on our well-being and mental health along with the gut-brain link.
-A deficiency of a particular bacteria can be linked with symptoms of depression.
+The bacteria in the gut likewise have a bearing on our well-being and mental health, along with the gut-brain link.
+We can link a deficiency of a particular bacterium with symptoms of depression.

 6. Strangely, Sleep Deprivation Awakens Depression, In Cultures Where People Generally Sleep Less.